-THC is Powerful Medicine for Asthma & Cystic Fibrosis
+How Helpful is a THC Inhaler for Asthma & Cystic Fibrosis?

-THC is a powerful bronchodilator.
-And, an anti-inflammatory with no side effects.
-Its great for asthma and cystic fibrosis:
+THC is a powerful bronchodilator and an anti-inflammatory with very few side effects.
+So what would the benefits be of using a THC inhaler for asthma and cystic fibrosis?

 Previously published reports have provided evidence for the benefit of cannabis in the treatment of asthma.
-The studies that followed these reports showed that cannabinoids have a bronchodilatory effect in asthmatic patients when administered in form of an aerosol or via ingestion.
-In fact, one of the earliest studies conducted, in the late 1970s in asthma patients, used aerosolized THC in three different doses: 50, 100 and 200 micrograms .
+The studies that followed these reports showed that cannabinoids have a bronchodilatory effect in asthmatic patients when administered in form of an aerosol (like an inhaler) or via ingestion.
+In fact, one of the earliest studies conducted, in the late 1970s in asthma patients, used aerosolized THC in three different doses: 50, 100 and 200 micrograms.
 They evaluated the effectiveness of THC doses by measuring lung function, using parameters that described how effective the lungs were in inhaling fresh air and exhaling carbon dioxide-rich air.

 Lung Function Improved:

-Researchers observed, with all three doses, that lung function improved, and that the effect reached its peak at around 60min post-administration and lasted for 3 hrs.
+Researchers in this 1970s study observed, with all three doses, that lung function improved, and that the effect reached its peak at around sixty minutes post-administration and lasted for three hours.
 The researchers argue that the most effective dose is 100 micrograms in two doses of 50 micrograms each.
 This dose leads to significant improvement in lung function compared to placebo without any absorption into the blood nor cardiovascular side effects.
 This report showed unequivocally that indeed, THC is a potent bronchodilator with lasting effects that rival those of corticosteroids.

 Since there was no absorption of THC from the lungs, one may argue that THC in an aerosolized form may be safe to use in pediatric populations, and potentially preferred over corticosteroids, given the adverse physiological side effects observed with steroidal medications in children and adolescents.
-Studies indicate that THC appears only transiently in the bloodstream and undetectable by radioimmunoassay at the 15 min mark.
+Studies indicate that THC appears only transiently in the bloodstream and undetectable by radioimmunoassay at the fifteen minute mark.

 What About Other Lung Diseases?